TallKite/linnstrument-firmware/README.md

 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.
 The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 On the far left, the anchor string is red, or orange if lit up.
 The others are green, or cyan if lit up.
-Tap any button on the far left except the red one to select it.
-It lights up and sounds that open string.
+Tap any button on the far left to select a string.
+The button lights up and sounds that open string.
-One of the neighboring strings, whichever one is closest to the anchor, also lights up.
+Assuming it's not the anchor string, one of the neighboring strings, whichever one is closest to the anchor, also lights up.
 You won't see a note name with an octave number.
 Instead you'll see a row offset as a number (which can be negative).
 This is the row offset between the two lit-up strings.
 Swipe right or left on it as before to increase or decrease it.
-(Selecting the anchor string doesn't show a row offset, but it does sound the pitch of the anchor open string.)
+(Selecting the anchor string doesn't show a row offset.)
 Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
-And increasing any row offset below the anchor string flattens the current string and all strings below it.
+And increasing any row offset below the anchor string *flattens* the current string and all strings below it.
 (Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)

 If the guitar tuning is the standard tuning, the GLOBAL screen's GUITAR pad is dark blue, otherwise it's bright blue.